Nice guy: "Nice guy" syndrome

-The terms "nice guy" and "nice guy syndrome" can be used sarcastically to describe a man who views himself as a prototypical "nice guy", but whose "nice deeds" are deemed to be solely motivated by a desire to court women.
-From said courting, the "nice guy" may hope to form a romantic relationship or may be motivated by a simple desire to increase his sexual activity.
-The results of failure are often resentment toward women and/or society.
+The terms nice guy and nice guy syndrome may refer to a male who sees himself as a nice guy.
+Onlookers may perceive his acts of kindness, however, as motivated by self interest, for example a desire to court women.
+The nice guy may hope to form a romantic relationship; he may seek sex.

-The "nice guy" is commonly said to be put by women "into the friend zone" who do not reciprocate his romantic or sexual interest.
-These men believe in this motive, because of the societal roles that say women belong to them.
-A reasoning behind this can be because women are sexualized in video games, television, and movies.
-Third-wave feminist interpretations tend to see this resentment as being based upon an assumption by men that they are entitled to sex, and are therefore confused when they find that it is not forthcoming, despite their supposed "niceness".
+Sexually uninterested or romantically indifferent suitors may place the nice guy in the friend zone".

 More male orientated interpretations claim that the resentment is down to the fact that society, and the vast majority of people in spoken conversation, claim to be attracted to traits such as honesty, integrity and kindness, when in reality more superficial considerations trigger attraction.
 According to this interpretation, people who display wealth, good looks, dominance, and confidence tend to succeed more in romance than do "nice guys".
 Nice guys are therefore resentful at the inconsistency between what people claim to be attracted to and by how they act in reality.
 At times, these men are also known by the term "white knight".

 In early 2002, the web site Heartless Bitches International (HBI) published several "rants" on the concept of the nice guy.
 The central theme was that a genuinely nice male is desirable, but that many nice guys are insecure men unwilling to articulate their romantic or sexual feelings directly.

 According to journalist Paris Martineau, in 2018, the incel and red pill movements, part of the anti-feminist manosphere, recruit depressed, frustrated men – who may suffer from "nice guy syndrome" – into the alt-right.